 When should you offer a discount?

 What about offering early-payment discounts to your own customers?
 The math works in reverse and that means offering them is very costly.

 Your own return on investment or financing cost would have to be above 37% for it to make sense to offer a 2%/10 net 30 discount on an invoice.
 It would have to be above 18% for it to make sense to offer a 1%/10 net 30 discount.

 Thus, unless your business is experiencing cash flow problems or the return on investment of the business is very high, it’s probably not a good idea to offer a discount for early payment, says BDC Business Consultant Jorge Henao, an expert on financial management.

-To learn about more about cash flow management and read real-life entrepreneur stories, download your free copy of BDC’s eBook Master Your Cash Flow: A guide for entrepreneurs.
+To learn about more about cash flow management and read real-life entrepreneur stories, download your free copy of BDC’s guide Taking Control of Your Cash Flow: A Financial Management Guide for Entrepreneurs.